 Governor Christine Gregoire signed the Whistling Ridge SCA on March 5, 2012, consistent with the Council's recommendation after an adjudicative hearing and issuance of an environmental impact statement.
 The Whistling Ridge Site Certification Agreement authorized Whistling Ridge Energy LLC (WRE) and its "parent companies, and any and all assignees or successors approved by the Council" to "construct and/or operate" the Whistling Ridge Energy Project, a wind powered generation facility to be located in Skamania County.
-According to the March 10, 2009, application for site certification WRE was a subsidiary of S.D.S.
-Co., LLC, which was an affiliate of SDS Lumber Company.
-The president of S.D.S.
-Co., LLC and of WRE was Jason Spadaro.
+WRE was a subsidiary of SDS Lumber Company.
+The president of SDS Lumber Company and of WRE was Jason Spadero.

 The Governor's approval of WRE's application for site certification of the Whistling Ridge Wind Energy Project was challenged on various legal grounds by Friends of the Columbia Gorge (Friends) and Save our Scenic Area (SOSA).
-Approximately twenty months after the Governor signed the SCA, following a final decision by the Washington Supreme Court upholding the Governor's decision, Mr. Spadaro signed the SCA on November 18, 2013.
+Approximately twenty months after the Governor signed the SCA, following a final decision by the Washington Supreme Court upholding the Governor's decision, Mr. Spadero signed the SCA on November 18, 2013.